You are currently browsing the monthly archive for May 2011.

 Its vaulted, tiled interior, above, now contains displays on birds and birding (who knew there were 200+ species in the Park?) and a small cafe.
 Yesterday, a rare sunny Sunday in this desperately rainy month of May, it was crawling with kids.

 Unlike in Victorian times, when people ice skated, fished, and boated on the Lullwater, all that is now forbidden.
-The Lullwater today, above, is strictly a reflecting pool, mirroring an 1890 bridge by McKim, Mead, and White that also replaced Calvert and Vaux’s original.
+The Lullwater today, above, is strictly a reflecting pool, mirroring an 1890 bridge by McKim, Mead, and White that also replaced Vaux’s original.

 Skating on the Lullwater, c.
 1886.
 Photo: Brooklyn Historical Society.
 This image shows the original wooden Lullwood Bridge, designed by Calvert Vaux, in the background.